-Storefront dispensaries -- neither explicitly banned nor permitted under the 1998 law -- have sprung up across the state in the two years since the Obama administration said it would no longer prosecute patients who use medical marijuana, or shops that distribute it, in states where it was made legal.
+Storefront dispensaries -- neither explicitly banned nor permitted under the 1988 law -- have sprung up across the state in the two years since the Obama administration said it would no longer prosecute patients whose use medical marijuana, or shops that distribute it, in states where it was made legal.

 In recent months, however, the Justice Department has taken a hard line against what it considers illegal drug trafficking conducted under the guise of state medical marijuana laws.

 A federal grand jury indicted the operators of two medical marijuana dispensaries in Spokane, Washington, on July 20.

 Seattle is the state's largest city.
 Several smaller municipalities have banned medical marijuana gardens outright.